MariaSultanbekova/sentiment_analysis_bot/README.md

 ## Self-Attention
-A sentence comes to the input of the self-attention block, then each word is encoded into embedding and 3 vectors, called query, key and value
+A sentence comes to the input of the self-attention block, then each word is encoded into embedding and 3 vectors, called query, key and value:
+- the query vector is the encoded information of where one is looking from
+- a key vector is information about what is being looked at
+- the value vector contains the essence of the word